 - If it's dark when you set out the warning triangle, wear a reflective vest if you have one.
-If you don't have one, you can hold the warning triangle so that its reflective parts are visible as you carry it. - You can place the case on the driver's seat as a reminder to retrieve the warning triangle when you leave. - 1 Activate the hazard warning lights.
+If you don't have one, you can hold the warning triangle so that its reflective parts are visible as you carry it. - You can place the case on the driver's seat as a reminder to retrieve the warning triangle when you leave.

+1 Activate the hazard warning lights.

 The warning triangle is located on the inside of the boot hatch.
-Pull the handle to open it.
+Open the compartment by turning the handle so that it's vertical and then pulling it.

-3 Take out the warning triangle from its case, unfold it and connect its ends.

-- Fold out the triangle's support legs.
+- Take out the warning triangle from its case, unfold it and connect its ends.
+3 - Fold out the triangle's support legs.
 4 - Position the warning triangle in a suitable place in regard to traffic and at a distance which ensures that other drivers are 5 alerted in good time before they reach your car.